The Complete Office 365 and Microsoft 365 Licensing Comparison

 - Office Online for web versions of Word, Excel, and PowerPoint

-The main reason to upgrade to Microsoft 365 F1 SKU from Office 365 F1 is to add mobile security features.
+The main reason to upgrade to the Microsoft 365 F3 plan from Office 365 F1 is to add mobile security features.
 These include:

 - Multifactor Authentication (MFA)